Subscriptions Recipe

 This approach allows you to delegate the complications of implementing the subscription logic to Stripe, but doesn't support using other payment providers.

-Although Medusa provides a Stripe module provider, it doesn't handle subscriptions.
-You can create a custom Stripe Subscription module provider.
+Although Medusa provides a Stripe Payment Module Provider, it doesn't handle subscriptions.
+You can create a custom Stripe Subscription Module Provider instead.

 Create Payment Module Provider